tclaus/stocks/README.md

-# stocks
+# Stocks

-Stocks app for haiku
+Stocks app for haiku.

+Simple search for an stock, by its name or its symbol and monitors gain/loss, latest price and a chart.